benjaminalt/SyncBlue/README.txt

-SyncBlue Version 0.3 03/24/2016
+SyncBlue Version 0.4 04/11/2016

-SyncBlue is a cross-platform program that allows file and folder synchronization via Bluetooth.
+SyncBlue is a cross-platform program that allows file and folder synchronization via Bluetooth and provides a cross-platform, graphical OBEX client and server.
 It is open source and published under the GNU General Public License (GPL, http://www.gnu.org/licenses/gpl-3.0.txt).